AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

  * Level script

 <p>This script manages some variables related to the game difficulty and progress.
-It saves the time that the player have been playing the game, the number of enemies that the player has killed and the current round.
+It saves the time that the player have been playing the game, the number of enemies that the player has killed, and the current round.
 It also manages the number of enemies that will be in the scene, when they can spawn and when the round will be completed.
-We will se later how the spawner works</p>
+We will see later how the spawner works</p>

 	void Update()
     {